hazelcast/hazelcast-reference-manual/src/MapEvents.md

 ```

 Within this example code, a `MapPartitionLostListener` implementation is registered to a map
-that is configured with 1 backup.
+that is configured with one backup.
 For this particular map and any of the partitions in the
 system, if the partition owner member and its first backup member crash simultaneously, the
 given `MapPartitionLostListener` receives a
 corresponding `MapPartitionLostEvent`.
 If only a single member crashes in the cluster,